Integrated Petrophysics – Quick Look Techniques

 – To verify your geo-models and field development log analysis with simple, effective techniques

-- To present your results succinctly and with conviction because you know they have been cross checked against hard data using established petrophysical principles
+– To present your results confidently and with conviction because you know they have been properly cross checked against hard data using established petrophysical principles

 Quick Look Objectives